Avoid touching your piercing with dirty/unclean hands!

 ◦ You will see build up/blood around the piercing.
 That’s normal during healing.
 Avoid picking at the build up, and use the saline spray to loosen any crust before removing gently with a Q-tip.

 ◦ If you have swelling you can use ibuprofen to help bring it down.

 • WASH your hands thoroughly prior to cleaning or touching your piercing for any reason.

-• SALINE rinse as needed during healing.
+• SALINE rinse as needed during healing, twice daily is our recommendation to start with.
 For certain placements it may be easier to apply using clean gauze saturated with saline solution.
 A brief rinse afterward will remove any residue.

 • DRY by gently patting with clean, disposable paper products because cloth towels can harbor bacteria and snag on jewelry, causing injury.

 WHAT IS NORMAL?